DerryMcandrew/lgpt-sample-prepper/README.md

-# SamplePrep for Little Piggy Tracker 🐷🎶
+# SamplePrep for LGPT 🐷🎶

 **TL;DR:**
 A no-BS bash script to batch-convert your `.wav`/`.mp3` files to mono 44.1 kHz and tag them with musical keys in parallel.
 Get your sample folder tracker-ready in seconds.